SkoolNotes/Taproot/KBhHIST201ColdWarEssayPlanningJack.md

 2) To do so, however, countries had to balance values and pragmatism in order to ultimately support their goal of doing so.

-**Cold war dynamics of the 1960s created  of Sino-French relationships
+**Cold war dynamics of the 1960s created a timely opportunity for the development of Sino-French relationships for both states to assert their position on the international stage.

 ****